syncsynchalt/der2text/README.md

 # der2text

 Convert a PEM- or DER-encoded file to a human- and machine-readable form.
-This form can be edited and fed into the reverse process to create an edited file.
-If signed attributes are modified then the signature will be invalid.
+This form can be edited and fed into the reverse process to create an edited PEM or DER file.

-This is useful for inspection and understanding of cryptographic data, and for setting up tests that need specific forms of cryptographic input (e.g. creating unusual or malformed certificates).
+This is useful for inspection and understanding of cryptographic data and for setting up tests that need specific forms of cryptographic input (e.g. creating unusual or malformed certificates).

 In all cases, assuming the file is in PEM- or DER- format, the following round-trip process should produce output identical to input: